TRIBAL TURF WARS TO PARCOURS DES MONDES 2013

 Despite what anyone may claim, our knowledge of Dayak art, especially archaic Dayak art is still rudimentary.

 The presenters made a huge miscalculation in the belief that scientific tests alone were enough to prove authenticity and prove that the statue was right.
 Under normal circumstances they might have succeeded.
 Their only sin was naivety for which they have been severely lashed in public.
 It’s a nasty world with nasty people and when you present something major and potentially controversial you need to come armed to the teeth and even more.
 Like mapmaking building a strong case for authenticity requires triangulation — agreeing conclusions from multiple vantage points.
 Even then politics can cause an uphill battle that is difficult to win because once apiece is condemned collectors go limp – the smell like shit phenomenon.
 Even when you win, you lose.
 Despite what anyone may claim, our knowledge of Dayak art, especially archaic Dayak art is still rudimentary.
 Less than 20 years have passed since anyone realized that some Dayak sculpture is truly ancient.
 This began after Carbon 14 tests began delivering startling results.
 Some people became giddy and others remained sceptical but the parallel discovery that textiles too were up to 1000 years old destroyed long held assumptions that wood and cloth could not survive centuries in Indonesia’s moist tropical environment.
 Enter the Brave New World.
 While scientific tests and examinations are of the utmost importance they are not infallible and thus must be calibrated and reassessed constantly as the scope of knowledge expands.
 Current data at this point in history is still raw, random and largely unprocessed.
 The next step is to build archives drawing on a broad range of comparative material from different disciplines.
 This work takes time and serious, systematic and consistent effort.
 With time it will serve as the framework that will allow art historians to trace out the origin and evolution of forms and motifs.
 How about this as an alternative to the current regime?
-Although he has been often painted otherwise, Mark Johnson has been on the forefront of Dayak studies for close to 30 years having bought and sold many of the greatest pieces now in collectors around the world.
+Mark Johnson has been on the forefront of Dayak studies for close to 30 years having bought and sold many of the greatest pieces now in collections around the world.
 He has one of the most impressive archives on the subject in the world.
 He makes no claims of infallibility but he also does not engage in dirty politics.
 In my experience when he talks about Dayak art it is wise to listen.
 He is logical, systematic and backs up everything he says.
 He also listens.
 I do not always agree with him but make no error; he is one of the most experienced and knowledgeable people around when it comes to Dayak art.

 Cowboys and Indians